-Maryborough West station is the gateway point to Maryborough and Hervey Bay with RailBus connections available.
+Maryborough West railway station is the gateway point to Maryborough and Hervey Bay with RailBus connections available.

 Hervey Bay is located 30 minutes from Maryborough West station.
 Offering an idyllic seaside holiday, with family-friendly beaches, whale watching during July to November and the gateway to K'gari, the traditional home of the Butchulla people.